 DHF (Design history file) A collection of records that describes the design history of a finished medical device.
 The design history file documents the design decisions made throughout the development of the device including sign-off events, change information, meeting notes, test data and reports and evidence that the device has been scrutinized carefully against design and performance specifications.
 The design history file provides the chronology of the design, including previous revision information and phase gate details.
 Source: 21 CFR Part 820 Sec 820.3

 DHR (Device history record) A collection of records containg the production history of a medical device.
 This includes the serial and lot numbers of the devices produced, and any complaints or issues that are lodged against particular devices.
-In addition, it may include CAPA records describing investigations, corrective and preventative actions and details about how any complaints were addressed.
+In addition, it may include CAPA records describing investigations, corrective and preventive actions and details about how any complaints were addressed.

 DMR (Device master record) A collection of records that contain the procedures and specifications for a finished medical device.
 This includes the BOM for the device, product and material specifications, packaging and assembly instructions.
 Post processing, cleaning and sterilization requirements, hardware and software specifications and source code may be included too, depending on the type of device.
 The DMR provides all information required to correctly build the current production revision of the device.
 Source: 21 CFR Part 820 Sec 820.3 and 820.181